The Spoons Diagnosis Fund

 What if I (Omari) stop doing this?

 The 40% is written into the Terms of Service.
 If I can’t continue, succession plans transfer the fund to a qualified organization.
 If a successor doesn’t honor the commitment, the app’s source code goes open-source so no one can lock it behind a paywall.
-By 2032, the fund operates through a 501(c)(3) foundation with its own board.
-The commitment is designed to survive me.
+The target is for the fund to operate through a 501(c)(3) foundation with its own board by 2032.

 Is there any independent oversight?

 Not yet.
 Right now this is just me, backed by public transparency reports and the legal commitments in the Terms of Service.
-The annual reports exist so anyone can check the math themselves.
-By 2032, the fund operates through a 501(c)(3) foundation with its own board and staff—at that point, the foundation is accountable, not just me.
+The annual reports exist so anyone can check the math themselves and to prove I'm not lying or being dishonest.
+By 2032, the fund operates through a 501(c)(3) foundation with its own board and staff—and at that point, the foundation is accountable, not just me.

 How do I know the 40% isn't being gamed?